abpframework/abp/docs/en/suite/generating-crud-page.md

   * Better migration and replication!
 When working with other databases it's easy to migrate data with all its child entities because unique across every table, database and server.
   * Allows easy distribution of databases across multiple servers
   * The performance is not bad as `String` because database systems handle `Guids` nicely.
-  * It's being generated as sequentially by the ABP Framework, so that the physical order of the data in your database will be creation order.
+  * It's being generated as sequentially by the ABP, so that the physical order of the data in your database will be creation order.
   * `Guids` use 16 bytes.
 When comparing to `Int` as 4 bytes,  additional 12 bytes do come at a cost.

   On the other hand `Int` and `Long` types have some other advantages: